 In order to travel you NEED to have a flexible, preferably remote job.
 If you do not currently have one of those, find one!
 There are so many opportunities out there to work from home and still generate a substantial income.

 Virtual assistants are a great example.
 They are able to work from anywhere!
-If you are interested in how to stand out amongst the competition when applying for virtual work, read here for some EXTRA awesome tips.
+If you are interested in how to stand out amongst the competition when applying for virtual work, check out our free class on how to get started working as a VA HERE.

 If you don’t think you have the skills needed to become a virtual assistant check out my program 90 Day VA and the FREE workshop I provide on what a virtual assistant is and how to replace your current income.